VGLoic/aws-exploration/README.md

 ## Trying AWS Fargate instead of EC2 instances

+Here is the list of steps that have been taken.

 So I'm very happy with the first part, I learned a lot!
 Now I want to try to abstract a bit away the EC2 instances by trying out AWS Fargate.

 Additionally, I often deal with admin applications that are used not that often and by a limited amount of users.
 For these kind of applications, it seems that the serveless approach of AWS Fargate makes more sense than EC2 instances.